It is extremely important that all members and guests understand and follow all of the

 5. Maintain no more than 18 rounds per magazine for handguns and no more than 30 rounds per magazine for long guns.

-6. When conducting rapid-fire a shooter may only engage targets posted within a four-foot span on the same backer.
+6. When conducting rapid-fire, on the rifle or pistol range, a shooter may only engage targets posted within a four-foot span on the same backer.
 Under no circumstances may a shooter engage multiple targets at the same time that are spread any further.
 Under no circumstance may a shooter engage multiple targets posted at different distances within rapid fire.
 Be courteous of other shooters and club property when conducting this type of practice.
 Violation of this rule is a major safety violation and could lead quickly to dismissal from Tri-Town Sportsman’s Association.
+The Tactical Range IS exempt from this rule (see Tactical Range section).

 7. All rapid-fire shooting on the pistol range must be done at the 25-yard line target backers.
 However, you are welcome to move up as close as you like to your target as long as all shooters maintain the same firing line.